John Lee Ka-chiu: 2022 Policy address

 Lee also pledged to build 30,000 Light Public Housing (LPH) units within the next 5 years, units meant for temporary stays of around 5 years and not meant as a long-term solution, unlike traditional public housing.
 Lee also said he would aim to reduce the wait for public housing from 6 years to 4.5 years within the next 4 years, using a new composite index that would track both LPH and traditional public housing wait times.
 The Democratic Party warned that the traditional public housing wait times would not be decreased with the introduction of LPH units, and also said that the government was "playing with words and maths" since LPH tenants would still have to be relocated to traditional public housing at the end of their leases.
 A member of the Liber Research Community also questioned the new metric and temporary housing, stating "Light Public Housing will increase the number of public flats and the wait may seem shorter.
 But these are just transitional housing supply and it is not "real" public housing."
 Lawmaker Tik Chi-yuen also raised similar concerns, saying that "So this does not achieve the ultimate aim [of obtaining public housing].
 You are just moving people from one place to another.
 It is just buying time."
 Lee later said that the LPH and composite index were not meant to "dress up" and lower waiting time statistics.
 The Housing Authority recommended that the goal for wait times should be 3 years rather than the 4.5 set by Lee.
 A day after the policy address, officials later admitted that the LPH scheme was created because there was a failure to boost public housing in the next 5 years.
 The LPH scheme incurred questions from citizens and netizens, saying that the 30,000 units were making up public housing supply numbers.
 An editorial by SCMP also mentioned criticism of the playing with numbers.

+In September 2023, LPH was criticized by former lawmaker Abraham Shek, who said the projects should have gone through the Town Planning Board so that impact assessments could be properly made, and said "Procedural justice is the custodian of good governance, but the principles of efficiency are tools for better governance ...
+You cannot [improve] something when you don’t have good governance."